VT vs VTI: Which Is Right For You?

 What is VT?

-VT (Vanguard Total World Stock ETF) is an index fund that consists of international and United States-based public companies.
-In fact, it holds stock in every public company in the world, around 8,437.
-This means that if a company at the higher end of the spectrum, like Apple, does great things to put more money in your pocket, it will have a smaller impact on the worth of your fund.
+VT (Vanguard Total World Stock ETF) is an index fund that includes both international and U.S.-based public companies.
+In fact, it now holds stock in around 9,883 companies worldwide.
+That means if a major company like Apple performs well, it’ll still only have a small effect on the overall value of your fund because of how diversified it is.

 What is VTI?